Terabitas/docker-services/README.md

 3) Install `docker-services`

-4) Create `docker-services.yml` file and define what services you want to run (use these sample ones to test this tool).
+4) Create `docker-services.yml` file and define what services you want to run (use this sample to test this tool).

 ```
 dir: ~/dcs